Fehiroh/Scaled_unemployment_county_map/README.md

 ```

 # The Final Image
-plots of ggmap1, and map1 were exported and reopened in GIMP, where
+Plots of ggmap1, and map1 were exported and reopened in GIMP, where
 further editing occurred.
 If similar maps were required in bulk, this would
 have been automated (probably using magick), but as a one-off that wasn't
 a sensical course of action.